 Not everything in life goes according to plan, and tough times can really run into you when least expected.
 It can be hard to decide on how tough things ought to be for you to dip into your emergency savings?

 We believe that emergency savings should be restricted to medical emergencies, unexpected bills, family emergencies, major repairs and of course, the worst scenario, losing your job!
 These savings are targeted towards restraining you from acquiring more loans to cover up a present expense.
-Any sudden expense, spending on which is unavoidable and can leave you paying additional loan installments in future, signals its time to tap the savings account.
+Any sudden expense, spending on which is unavoidable and can leave you paying additional loan instalments in future, signals its time to tap the savings account.

 The best advise we can give you is to open a tax-free ISA account.
 Besides paying comparatively good interests rates, the account can be accessed whenever needed.
 Also, you can link the ISA account and your current account together and set up a standing order for the set amount every time you get piad yopur wages.
 If you are feeling extra brave you may even want to think about putting a portion of your savings into the stock. market. if it was me, i would open a H&L account and buy a few shares or funds.
 Tech stocks like Amazon and Apple have taken a pounding recently so a fund like 'Janus Henderson Global Technology' may be a decent punt.